 Texas is a no fault divorce state which means that you do not have to prove misconduct by your spouse in order to get divorced.
 The no fault ground for divorce is claiming that due to discord or conflict of personalities, the spouses can no longer achieve legitimate ends of the marriage relationship.

-But that does not mean that each spouse will get an equal share of the marital estate.
+But that does not mean that each spouse receives an equal share of the marital estate.

 Texas is a community property state which means that property acquired during marriage belongs to both spouses regardless of whose name is on the deed, title, or bank account.

-In a divorce, the court (or the parties by agreement) will have to divide the community property between the spouses.
-The legal standard for deciding how to divide that property is a “just and equitable” division.
+In a divorce, the court (or the parties by agreement) divides the community property between the spouses.
+The legal standard governing how a court divides that property is a “just and right” division.

-In making that just and equitable division, a court will consider several factors and fault in the breakup of the marriage is just one of the factors that a court will consider.
+In making that just and right division, a court considers several factors and fault in the breakup of the marriage is just one of the factors that a court considers.